amupxm/pure-webserver/README.md

 GetFromCollection(&YOUR_MODULE)
 UpdateCollection(&YOUR_MODULE)

-// search on a query on single data (document).
+// search using query on single data (document).
 Where(fieldName string, value interface{}) Update(&YOUR_MODULE) (*DBInnerModel, error)
 All() *DBInnerModel